 Alternatives to Formatting

 Formatting should be your last option for resolving any issue.
 In many cases, your hard drive might not require a complete format.
-Some alternative solutions can resolve problems or improve performance while you keep your data intact.
+Some alternative solutions can resolve problems or speed up your hard drive’s performance while you keep your data intact.

 Let’s go through those options.